 What Not to Do

 Punishment is counterproductive with cat aggression.
-Shouting, spraying water, or physical retaliation increases stress and fear — which in fear-aggressive cats worsens the problem considerably.
-It also damages your relationship with the cat and makes it less predictable, not more.
+Shouting, spraying water, or physical retaliation increases stress and fear, which in a fear-aggressive cat makes the problem considerably worse.
+It also damages your relationship with the cat and makes its behaviour less predictable, not more.
+If a cat is in an aggressive state, do not reach for it.
+Give it space.
+A highly aroused cat can stay reactive for 20 to 30 minutes after the trigger, even once it appears calm.

 Managing the Environment

-For multi-cat households with fighting, territory management is key.
-Cats are not naturally social in the way dogs are — they don’t need companionship the way dogs do, and forced proximity between cats that don’t get along is a source of chronic stress.
-Provide multiple litter boxes, feeding stations, and resting spots so cats don’t have to compete.
-Our guide on how to stop cats fighting covers household management in detail.
+For redirected aggression, the most effective fix is blocking visual access to the trigger: frosted window film, repositioned furniture, or keeping the cat out of the room with the offending view.
+For multi-cat households, territory management is key.
+Cats are not naturally social the way dogs are, and forced proximity between cats that don’t get along is a source of chronic stress.
+Provide multiple litter boxes, feeding stations, and resting spots so they never have to compete.
+Our guide on how to stop cats fighting in your home covers this fully.